lcmongwe/checkapp/README.md

 - A user can login and log out of the application .
 - a user can see different posts posted by others within their neighborhood
 - A user create their own profile and update.
+- A user cn search for various businesses in the area.
 - A user can access different facilities within their area.
 - A user can post whatever is happening in their neghborhood for others to see.